v0lta/Jax-Wavelet-Toolbox/docs/index.rst

 .. include:: ../README.rst

-Use the jaxwt package link below to jump to the documentation of all functions.
+Use any of the jaxwt package links below to directly jump into the documentation.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: jaxwt module overview:

    jaxwt